1. Home

 • The branch counts the stock and approves or edits the Transfer Received (transaction) (which can be copied from the Transfer Issued (transaction)).

-• The Inventory Report shows how inventory is affected and is accessed by clicking Menu (button) > View Inventory Report.
+• The Inventory Report shows how inventory is affected and is accessed by clicking Menu (button) > View Inventory.

 Related Articles